ShruDhoke/Assigment/Auditing_hardware/README.md

 1).
-Open the VI editor and Copy Paste the clean_audit.sh File
+Open the VI editor and Copy Paste the hardware_audit.sh File

 2).
 Run the below Command to execute the output
  ```